 Washer Not Filling With Water in North York

-If your washer is not filling with water, fills very slowly, only gets cold water, only gets hot water, starts then stops, or shows a water fill error, the problem may be the inlet valve, shutoff valve, water pressure, clogged inlet screens, pressure sensor, door lock, control board, or wiring.
+If your washer is not filling with water, fills very slowly, only gets cold water, only gets hot water, starts then stops, or shows a water fill error, the problem may be the inlet valve, shutoff valve, water pressure, frozen water line, clogged inlet screen, crimped hose, pressure sensor, flow sensor, door lock, control board, or wiring.
 Octopus Royal provides professional washer fill-problem diagnosis and repair in North York.

 Why your washer is not filling with water